nate-benton90/dockerize_LSeisUnix/README.md

 # SeismicUnix GUI (SUG) "Dockerization" Project

-Welcome!

-Before reading anything else below, note that the main functionality of this project is based on Dr. Juan Lorenzo's work at LSU (more info
+Welcome - before reading anything else below, note that the main functionality of this project is based on Dr. Juan Lorenzo's work at LSU (more info
 here: https://www.lsu.edu/science/geology/people/faculty/lorenzo.php).
 The Dockerizing portion, graphics rending (*NOT GUI*), versioning,